MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-autoplay.md

 If you disable or do not configure this policy setting, AutoPlay is enabled.

+> [!Note]
-Note: This policy setting appears in both the Computer Configuration and User Configuration folders.
+> This policy setting appears in both the Computer Configuration and User Configuration folders.
 If the policy settings conflict, the policy setting in Computer Configuration takes precedence over the policy setting in User Configuration.

 <!--/Description-->